CHLNDDEV/oceanmesh/README.md

 Multiscale mesh generation
 ---------------------------

-The major downside of the DistMesh algorithm is that it cannot handle regional domains with fine mesh refinement or variable datasets.
-The multiscale mesh generation technique addresses these aspects.
+The major downside of the DistMesh algorithm is that it cannot handle regional domains with fine mesh refinement or variable datasets due to the intense memory requirements.
+The multiscale mesh generation technique addresses these problems and enables an arbitrary number of refinment zones to be incorporated seamlessy into the domain.

 Areas of finer refinement can be incorporated seamlessly by using the `generate_multiscale_mesh` function.
 In this case, the user passes lists of signed distance and edge length functions to the mesh generator but besides this the user API remains the same to the previous mesh generation example.
 The mesh sizing transitions between nests are handled automatically to produce meshes suitable for FEM and FVM numerical simulations through the parameters prefixed with "blend".